 Southport Astronomical Society (SAS) is committed to complying with the General Data Protection Regulation that came into force on 25/05/2018.
 We understand it is important to keep your personal information safe and secure and explain how we collect information from you, and what we do with it.

 When you join the SAS we collect the following information.

 When joining you will be asked to complete, sign, and date a “one-off” membership application form, which establishes a legal contract with the SAS allowing you to attend meetings, lectures, observing sessions, etc. in return for the payment of your annual subscription.
 This also means you consent to the SAS processing your personal contact details to create a membership list that includes your name, postal address, e-mail address, home telephone and/or mobile phone number.
 These membership application forms are retained by our Membership secretary who is also our Data Protection Officer (DPO) until such time as you cease to be a member, when they will be erased (destroyed by shredding).

 What we do with your information.

-Your contact details will processed by our DPO to create the SAS’s full membership list, which will be stored on a password protected computer held by our DPO.
-This list will be update annually to confirm you’ve paid your annual membership subscription and issued with a numbered current year’s membership card.
+Your contact details will be processed by our DPO to create the SAS’s full membership list, which will be stored on a password-protected computer held by our DPO.
+This list will be updated annually to confirm you’ve paid your annual membership subscription and issued with a numbered current year’s membership card.

 In the event of changes to either your contact details or subscription status, please notify our DPO/Membership secretary ASAP, so your records can be updated and other committee members notified.